kenske/terraform-provider-technitium/docs/index.md

 ### Optional

 - `host` (String) Technitium API host URL.
 Alternatively, you can set the value using the TECHNITIUM_HOST environment variable.
+- `password` (String, Sensitive) Technitium API token.
+Alternatively, you can set the value using the TECHNITIUM_PASSWORD environment variable.
 - `token` (String, Sensitive) Technitium API token.
 Alternatively, you can set the value using the TECHNITIUM_TOKEN environment variable.
+- `username` (String) Technitium API username.
+Alternatively, you can set the value using the TECHNITIUM_USERNAME environment variable.